Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Zendesk hidden costs:

-- Advanced AI add-on required for meaningful AI ($50/agent/month)
+- AI Agents Advanced add-on ($50/agent/month) required for meaningful AI agents

-- Light agents (read-only access) are free but limited -- full collaboration requires paid seats
+- Light agents (read-only access) limited; full collaboration requires paid seats

-- Zendesk Explore Professional (advanced analytics) is a $9/agent/month add-on
+- Zendesk Explore Professional (advanced analytics) $9/agent/month add-on

 - Professional Services for implementation ($5,000-20,000+)